ElektraInitiative/libelektra/doc/decisions/STEPS.md

 - "Decision", "Rationale" and "Implications" are now filled out and fixed according to the reviews
 - decisions of this step usually already have an implementation PR

-Decisions that need an update, e.g. because assumptions changed, usually directly start with the step "Decided".
+Decisions that need an update, e.g. because assumptions changed, sometimes directly start with the step "Decided".

 > In this step, decision PRs only modify a _single_ decision.
 > Only exceptions like backlinks from other decisions are allowed.